-Alongside the reinforcement and extension of the network, the company continued its extensive RIIO-ED1 programme to renew its aging infrastructure of plant, cables and overhead lines.
+Alongside the reinforcement and extension of the network, the company continued its extensive RIIO-ED1 programme to renew its ageing infrastructure of plant, cables and overhead lines.
 These targeted interventions are designed to renew 'end of life' assets with modern equipment to improve the condition, performance and resilience of the network.
-Projects completed during the year include:
+Some of the projects completed during the year include: